Wife selling: Other cultures

 On an Abyssinian couple met in northeast Africa, in 1899–1900, according to James J. Harrison, "we [the first white men ever seen in the country] ... encountered an Abyssinian gentleman, who, having nothing else to sell us, tried to sell his wife.
 After repeated attempts, he and the good lady, looking crestfallen at not even raising a bid, proceeded on their journey."

 In Australia, in 1880–1884, among aborigines in Queensland, according to Carl Lumholtz, "at Herbert River the blacks did not know, before the arrival of the whites, of any stimulants at all.
 The tobacco served me instead of money, and for it they would do anything, even to selling their wives."

 In Szabolcs, in the 11th century, a substitute for a wife could be sold, with the gain going to religious leadership.
-According to Pijper in 1909, writing of the Christian Church, "according to the synod of Szabolcs (1092), if a priest instead of taking a wife had chosen a servant or a slave as a companion, she was to be sold and the proceeds were to be given to the bishop."
+"According to the synod of Szabolcs (1092), if a priest instead of taking a wife had chosen a servant or a slave as a companion, she was to be sold and the proceeds were to be given to the bishop."